'Bachelor In Paradise' Spoilers: Amanda Stanton, Robby Hayes' Status Revealed, Are They

 Of course, as Bachelor in Paradise viewers know, Stanton left Mexico engaged to Josh Murray last summer, and that engagement went down in flames late last year.
 People didn’t necessarily see this new relationship with Robby as one that could go the distance, and indeed, things fell apart before the finale even aired.

-While this couple has already ended things, Bachelor in Paradise spoilers detail that Raven Gates and Adam Gottschalk are still going strong and People confirms that Taylor Nolan and Derek Peth get engaged during the reunion finale.
+While this couple has already ended things, Bachelor in Paradise spoilers detail that Raven Gates and Adam Gottschalk are still going strong, and People confirms that Taylor Nolan and Derek Peth get engaged during the reunion finale.
 Will either of these couples end up making it down the aisle, and will Amanda Stanton and Robby Hayes go on to find love soon, albeit separately from one another?

-The Bachelor in Paradise finale is right around the corner and it’s been a drama-filled summer.
+The Bachelor in Paradise finale is right around the corner, and it’s been a drama-filled summer.
 Are you surprised to hear that Amanda and Robby are over already?
 Do you think wedding bells will eventually ring for one of the other pairs?

 [Featured Image by Matt Winkelemeyer/Getty Images]